To Be Unpleasant About the Influence of Others

 Read that again.

-In the world of pandemics, wars, human rights violations, and assaults that go unpunished, a man in a dress is simply just a drop over the glass.
-Too much!
+In a world riddled with pandemics, wars, human rights violations, and unpunished assaults, a man in a dress is seen by some as the final drop that makes the glass overflow—just too much!

 In her article, Van Badham explains it: